-On January 10, 2019, the County entered into an agreement with the South Carolina Department of Transportation (SCDOT) and the South Carolina Transportation Infrastructure Bank (SCTIB) concerning the completion of the Mark Clark Expressway Extension Project.
+On January 10, 2019, the County entered into an amended agreement with the South Carolina Department of Transportation (SCDOT) and the South Carolina Transportation Infrastructure Bank (SCTIB) concerning the completion of the Mark Clark Expressway Extension Project.
 This project proposed the construction of approximately seven miles of new roadway from the existing end point of I526 at U.S.17 to the James Island Connector at Folly Road.

-The Berkeley Charleston Dorchester Council of Governments has applied for a Capital Investment Grant as part of its Lowcountry Rapid Transit Project.
+The Berkeley, Charleston, Dorchester council of Governments has applied for a Capital investment Grant as part of its Lowcountry Rapid Transit Project.
 The grant requires a certain percentage of funds be expended for engineering design prior to the grant being awarded.
 In fiscal year 2023, Charleston County has advanced the BCDGOG \$7.0 million for such expenses.
+No advances were made in fiscal year 2024.
+The balance in this account held by the State was \$171,981 as of June 30, 2024.

 As part of the application process the County identified a contribution in the amount of \$354 million from the County's Transportation Sales Tax as its proposed local match for all projects in the application on which financial assistance was requested.
 In 2015, SCDOT advised the County and the SCTIB the cost of the project had increased from \$420 million to \$725 million.
-In October 2018, SCDOT, SCTIB and the County adopted separate motions authorizing representatives to negotiate an amended intergovernmental agreement, taking into account the changes to the extension project, including the increased cost.
-At that point the SCTIB had already expended \$40 million of its total contribution and the County had expended \$117 million of its local match contribution on highway and road construction.
+In October 2018, SCDOT, SCTIB and the County adopted separate motions authorizing representatives to negotiate an amended intergovernmental agreement, considering the changes to the extension project, including the increased cost.
+At that point the SCTIB had already expended \$40 million of its total contribution, and the County had expended \$117 million of its local match contribution on highway and road construction.
 That \$117 million local match contribution has been deemed by the SCTIB as part of the local match for the Expressway Project.

-In the most recent agreement, January 2019, the SCTIB agrees to fund its financial assistance of \$420 million, to include past disbursements.
+In the most recent agreement, January 2019, the SCTIB agreed to fund its financial assistance of \$420 million, to include past disbursements.
 SCTIB will have no financial liability exceeding the \$420 million for the Extension Project.
-The project is currently estimated to cost \$725 million and therefore creates a possible \$305 million commitment for the County.
-In 2022, the South Carolina Department of Transportation informed Charleston County that due to inflation, the cost of the project has increased to \$2.2 billion.
+The project estimated to cost \$725 million and therefore created a possible \$305 million commitment for the County.
+In 2022, the South Carolina Department of Transportation informed Charleston County that due to inflation, the cost of the project has increased to \$2.2 billion creating a possible \$1.8 billion commitment for the County.

-The County agrees to pay all costs of the Extension Project exceeding \$420 million from the proceeds of the Transportation Sales Tax or any other lawful source.
-The County will ask the voters in November 2024 to approve a third 1⁄2 cent transportation sales tax to fund the Interstate 526 extension project.
+The County agreed to pay all costs of the Extension Project exceeding \$420 million from the proceeds of the Transportation Sales Tax or any other lawful source.
+The County asked voters in November 2024 to approve a third 1⁄2 cent transportation sales tax to fund the Interstate 526 extension project.
+The referendum failed by a two-to-one margin resulting in uncertainty about the project's future.